sculptor/sculptor.github.io/_posts/2010-02-16-sculptor-180-released.md

 We have migrated from openArchitectureWare 4.3.1 to Xtext/Xpand/MWE 0.7.2 at Eclipse.org.
 Many thanks to Todd Ferrell for doing most of this migration.

-Now, content assist (ctrl%2Bspace) works as you would expect.
+Now, content assist (ctrl + space) works as you would expect.

 Another useful feature is formatting (pretty printing) of model files (ctrl%2Bshift%2BF).